 Between the date of the faculty member’s acceptance of another position and their departure for the new institution, faculty fellowship/professorship (Romnes, Kellett, WARF Named Professorships) funds remain available, but must be used to support UW-Madison research expenses and may not be spent on equipment or supplies that will be taken to the new institution.
 Large expenditures during this period require prior approval of the relevant Associate Vice Chancellor.

 For all other categories, if a faculty member decides to leave the University the 135 account will be closed as of the date that the faculty member accepts, either verbally or in writing, an employment offer from a non-UW–Madison employer.
-If extenuating circumstances exist where the faculty member believes the fund should remain available for spending please submit the Change Request for VCRGE Funds form and submit it to email@example.com.
+If extenuating circumstances exist where the faculty member believes the fund should remain available for spending please complete the Change Request for VCRGE Funds form and submit it to firstname.lastname@example.org.
 Change requests will be reviewed by the relevant Associate Vice Chancellor.

 For UW2020 projects, a PI change may be requested as appropriate through submission of the Change Request for VCRGE Funds form.